Greenhouse Gas Reduction Strategies

 On-Site Renewable Energy

-In 2018, UC Berkeley moved eligible electricity accounts (6 million kWh annually) to the East Bay Community Energy Brilliant 100 program.
-This move was cost neutral and is saving 1,200 tons of carbon emissions a year.
+Nearly half of the energy purchased by Berkeley (~20 million kWh annually) is clean electricity, procured through the UC Clean Power Program and the East Bay Community Energy Renewable program.
+This move was cost-neutral and is saving ~4,000 tons of carbon emissions a year.